Guy202402/CubeSpace-PC-Project-unofficial-/README.md

 # CubeSpace-PC-Project-unofficial-
-The game is actually in develoment,some bugs and errors will appear in the game,things will be fixed with updates(so i will need with the project to upgrade the original idea)
+The game is actually in develoment,some bugs and errors will appear in the game,things will be fixed with updates(so i will need help with the project to upgrade the original idea)